 Back on the Stage

-AHRC NYC’s Our Broadway marked its triumphant return to live performance at Father Fagan Park a few blocks away from New York League.
-Classic performers such as Natale Micelli, Martin Neal, Sylvania Duncan, Jamel Mills, Cheryl Nelson, and Thomas Gambaro appeared to sing beloved showtunes, recite poetry and spoken-word pieces, and dance together.
+AHRC NYC’s Our Broadway marked its triumphant return to live performance at Father Fagan Park a few blocks away from Betty Pendler Day Services.
+Classic performers such as Natale Micelli, Martin Neal, Sylvania Duncan, Jamel Mills, Cheryl Nelson, and Thomas Gambaro appeared to sing beloved show tunes, recite poetry and spoken-word pieces, and dance together.
 The event was MC’d by self-advocate Michael Carbonaro.

 “I work with Fouad privately on Zoom and he is the fastest learner I have.
 He can hear a song once and won’t forget it,” Dale explained.
 “The song he sang at the performance is from Dear Evan Hansen, which he had heard on the Tony Awards four years ago and remembered it.
 It’s truly remarkable.
 What a gift it is for me to be able to see these performers fly in front of an audience.”